High spin states of $^{204}$At: isomeric states and shears band structure: Summary

-Although the magnetic dipole bands were first found in the neutron deficient Lead isotopes with involvement of multiple $1i_{13/2}$ neutron holes, a significant number of other nuclei around $Z=82$, such as $^{202}$Bi, $^{205}$Rn and $^{203,204}$At are observed.
+Although the magnetic dipole bands were first found in the neutron deficient Lead isotopes with involvement of multiple $1i_{13/2}$ neutron holes, a significant number of other nuclei around $Z=82$, such as $^{202}$Bi, $^{205}$Rn and $^{203,204}$At also manifest similar nature of the nuclear structure at high-spin.
 Similarities and differences in the nature of these dipole bands were illustrated and the results were found to be in reasonable agreement with the model based on shears mechanism, as proposed by Machhiavelli et al.\cite{mac2}.